CaptainCrowbar/prion-lib/rs-core/channel.md

 must be at least movable or copyable; if `read_opt()` is called it must also be default constructible.
 Derived classes may impose additional restrictions.

-A message channel type should implement `read()` as well as the usual `Channel` members.
+A concrete message channel class must implement `read()` as well as the usual `Channel` members.
 The `read()` function should return true on a successful read, false if the channel is closed.
 It will normally be called only after a successful wait; if no data is immediately available, `read()` may block or